hiylx/icera1n/Guides/activation.md

 # Prerequisites
  - An iDevice on iOS 16 / 17 / 18 that is activated
  - Blobs and iPSW for the iOS 15 / 14 version you are downgrading to

+# What does not work:
+ - Touch ID (The fingerprint gets removed when you reboot)
+ - VPN (Refuses to connect)
+ - Syncing with iTunes, Finder
+ - Accessing photos from the device on computer when it is in normal mode

 # Backing up activation files
  - **Step 1.** Remove all previous jailbreaks